Rain (entertainer): 2014–present: Success in China and Korean comeback

 Rain made his small-screen comeback after four years in SBS's musical drama My Lovely Girl (2014), opposite Krystal of f(x).

 He also starred in a Chinese romance film, For Love or Money alongside Liu Yifei.
 The film, which is Rain's Chinese film debut, premiered in November 2014.
 In December 2014, Rain started filming for his first Chinese drama Diamond Lover, co-starring Tiffany Tang.

 The drama premiered in July 2015 and achieved huge success, earning high ratings throughout its 24-episode run and reaching 3.3 billion views online.
 Rain next starred in the SBS drama Come Back Mister, which began airing in February 2016.

 In May 2016, Rain was cast alongside Victoria Song in the Chinese drama Endless August.

 In March 2017, Rain was cast in the movie Uhm Bok-dong based on a true story that took place during the Japanese colonial rule.
 He starred as the real-life cyclist hero Uhm Bok-dong alongside Kang So-ra.
 In 2018, Rain was cast in JTBC's action drama Sketch as a detective.
 In 2019, Rain was cast in MBC drama Welcome 2 Life.
 In 2022, Rain starred in TVN drama Ghost Doctor, alongside Kim Bum.
+In April 2026, he starred in the second season of Bloodhounds as the leader of a crime ring.